ahmad-saeed/inkscape-kuka/README.md

 ## 4. User Guide to extension settings
 ###   4.1.
 Tool:
-Under most circumstances, a Kuka user first defines the TOOL and the BASE then refers to them in KRL using $TOOL, and $BASE system variables.
+Under most circumstances, a KUKA user first defines the TOOL and the BASE then refers to them in KRL using $TOOL, and $BASE system variables.
 The Tool can be defined through one of these two main procedures:
 * Automatically be calling the data variables created after performing any of the tool calibration processes from `Start-up -> Calibrate -> Tool`.
 **Example:** `$TOOL = TOOL_DATA[1]`  where 1 is the saved tool number.